-Depending on where you work, your job duties have you handling small hand tools, small objects, computer aided design and computer aided manufacturing (CAD/CAM), and high-temperature appliances.
-To produce dental prostheses, you work with materials such as ceramics, porcelain, plastics, acrylic, wax and plastic.
+Depending on where you work, your job duties have you handling small hand tools, small objects, computer-aided design and manufacturing (CAD/CAM), and high-temperature appliances.
+To produce dental prostheses, you work with ceramics, porcelain, plastics, acrylic, wax, and plastic.

 As a dental laboratory technician, you perform tasks such as:

-With the duties in mind, your job search can include titles such as orthodontic laboratory technician, porcelain technician, model and dye person, waxer, metal finisher and denture technician.
+Your job search can include titles such as orthodontic laboratory technician, porcelain technician, model, and dye person, waxer, metal finisher, and denture technician with the duties in mind.

-You need solid technical skills to perform many of the job duties as a dental laboratory technicians.
-Dental prosthodontics involves computers, machines and hand tools.
-Handling small and sharp tools and materials requires dexterity with your hands and fingers.
+You need solid technical skills to perform many of the job duties as a dental laboratory technician.
+Dental prosthodontics involves computers, machines, and hand tools.
+Handling small and sharp tools and materials requires skill with your hands and fingers.

 A dental laboratory technician should have good interpersonal skills.
-In commercial dental laboratories or other larger employers, you’ll likely work in a team and handle a particular phase of the production.
-You need the ability to listen, communicate and respond effectively to others who might warn you of problems with equipment, tools or materials or might notice a defect in products.
+In commercial dental laboratories or other larger employers, you’ll likely work in a team and handle a particular production phase.
+You need the ability to listen, communicate and respond effectively to others who might warn you of problems with equipment, tools, or materials or might notice a defect in products.

 A high school diploma or GED serves as the minimal educational requirement for a lab tech job.
 For some employers, a diploma will suffice to get a position.
-If you’re thinking in high school about a dental tech job or other role in the dental profession, take classes such as biology, chemistry, math, computer science and anatomy.
-High school courses in art help hone your creative design skills and the ability to use small tools that require manual or finger dexterity.
+If you’re thinking in high school about a dental tech job or another role in the dental profession, take classes such as biology, chemistry, math, computer science, and anatomy.
+High school courses in art help hone your creative design skills and ability to use small tools that require manual or finger dexterity.

 Going beyond high school can enhance your qualifications and prospects for employment.
 According to the Occupational Information Network (O*NET), nearly 39 percent of dental lab techs hold either a post-secondary certificate or associate degree.
-You can earn a certificate or associates degree from a technical college, community colleges or and post-secondary dental program.
-Some four-year colleges offer Bachelor of Science in the field.
+You can earn a certificate or associate’s degree from a technical college, community college, or post-secondary dental program.
+Some four-year colleges offer a Bachelor of Science in the field.

 Certification is not a legal requirement to get technician jobs.
 However, having certified in your job titles shows employers you have strong knowledge and technical skills to distinguish you from other job candidates.

-To achieve the prize of being a Certified Dental Technician (CDT), you must pass a “Written Comprehensive Examination,” “Written Specialty Examination” and a “Practical” examination.
-You take the practical examination in the same specialty as the written specialty exam.
+To achieve the prize of being a Certified Dental Technician (CDT), you must pass a “Written Comprehensive Examination,” “Written Specialty Examination,” and a “Practical” examination.
+You take the practical exam in the same specialty as the written specialty exam.

 The type of educational program and your level of lab tech experience determines what you need to become a CDT.